GEANT/bubo/README.md

 Both reports are saved in the results/ directory with timestamped directory and filenames.\
 The HTML report provides a user-friendly visualization of the results, while the JSON file contains the same data in a machine-readable format for further processing.

+To make it easy to access, you can also find the last generated report in results/ dir with `index.html` and `statistics.html` files.
 ___

 ## Cache
-Results are cached for 24 hours by default to speed up repeated checks.
-Use the `--ignore-cache` flag to force new validations.
+By default, results are cached for 24 hours to speed up repeated checks.
+Use the `--ignore-cache` flag to force fresh validation.
+When using the Docker image, you can create a persistent volume to retain cached data (see the Docker quick reference).
+Without a persistent volume, the cache is cleared between runs, so validations are always fresh and `--ignore-cache` is unnecessary.
 ___

 ## Docker quick reference